2023 Best Design & Applied Arts Schools in Indiana

 While working on their degree, design majors at IU Bloomington accumulate an average of around $21,610 in student debt.

 With a ranking of #7, Ball State University did quite well on this year’s best schools for design and applied arts students.
-Ball State is a fairly large public school located in the small city of Muncie.
+Ball State is a very large public school located in the small city of Muncie.

 While working on their degree, design majors at Ball State accumulate an average of around $22,389 in student debt.